Spencerx/bitwig-timecalc/README.md

 ![main ui](/docs/main.png)

 > Note: the values in are only filled, once you start modifying the project.
-This is done, as oherwise Bitwig Studio will mark the project as modified when this extension updates the window.
+This is done, as otherwise Bitwig Studio will mark the project as modified when this extension updates the window.

 ## Usage